saadeghi/daisyui/src/docs/src/routes/docs/config.svelte.md

   If it's true, your theme will be right-to-left.
 You need to add `dir="rtl"` to your body tag.
   If you're using daisyUI with RTL option, I suggest using [tailwindcss-flip](https://github.com/cvrajeesh/tailwindcss-flip) plugin because to flip all your Tailwind utilities automatically.

+- ### darkTheme `default: "dark"`

+  Allows us to pick another theme for system's auto dark mode.
+By default, `dark` theme (or a custom theme named `dark`) will be the default theme if no theme is specified and the user is using dark mode on their system.
+With this config, you can set another theme to be the default dark mode theme.